 Slideshow | Student handout | Teacher key

 Every journalism class is different, so we do not prescribe a set sequence for everyone to follow.
 Curriculum leaders involved in this initiative have put together curriculum maps to suggest how they might use the JEA Curriculum in their classroom.
 These files contain links to resources both within the JEA Curriculum and outside of it.
-While anyone is able to use these curriculum maps for planning, linked lessons to the curriculum within the maps remain behind the paywall.
+While anyone is able to use these curriculum maps for planning, linked lessons to the curriculum within the maps remain in the member-only area.
 Each map was designed for a specific context and explanatory author’s notes have been provided.
 Teachers may be interested in perusing these samples for inspiration in their own classroom.

 Yearbook curriculum maps for high school, middle school, club programs and leadership teams